A sure sign that we live in remarkable times: I bought this Nikon N90s body, which retailed new for anywhere between $700 and $1000, for just $27.

-This camera has so much going on it would take me five paragraphs to describe it all.
-But a few key facts: its shutter operates from 30 seconds down to a super-fast 1/8000 sec., and it takes film from ISO 6 to 6,400.
+The Nikon N90s has so much going on it would take me five paragraphs to describe it all.
+But a few key facts: its shutter operates from 30 seconds to a super-fast 1/8000 sec., and it takes film from ISO 6 to 6,400.
 It offers four exposure modes (program, shutter-priority, aperture-priority, and manual) and three metering modes (spot, center-weighted, and 3D matrix).
 You get all of those exposure and metering modes when you use AF-D Nikkor lenses; you lose some of those modes with AF-G and plain AF Nikkor lenses and more of them with AI Nikkor lenses.
 If you’d like to know more, check out the details at camera-wiki.org.

 The N90s was designed before the now-ubiquitous mode dial was invented.
 To select modes and settings, you have to press various buttons and spin the dial that’s to the right of the LCD panel.
 It works well enough, but it’s tricky to learn.

 It’s not at all obvious how to rewind the film: simultaneously press both buttons that have a film canister on them.
 Also, you can reset the camera to its defaults by pressing both green-dot buttons simultaneously.
 Some users recommend doing this with each fresh roll of film, so you don’t end up with some wacky setting from the last roll messing up your shots.